Here are ways for you to get involved in congregational life:

 Several social groups exist for members to build community and have fun:

-- Sisters Over Sixty-Five – A group of women over 65 who get together and have wide-ranging discussions.
-They meet the 2nd Thursday of each month.
-Contact Sharon Gustin for more information.
+• Sisters Over Sixty-Five – A group of women over 65 who get together and have wide-ranging discussions.
+They meet the 2nd Thursday of each month, from 10:30am – noon, at the Meetinghouse.

-- Sisters in Good Company – A group for women of all ages who gather together to enjoy one another’s company.
+• Sisters in Good Company – A group for women of all ages who gather together to enjoy one another’s company.
 We have potlucks, movies and outdoor activities about once a month.
-Contact Cathie Rowand for more information.
+Watch the weekly email newsletter for events.

 While we appreciate our many allies, this particular setting is open only to those who identify as LGBTQIA+